Contact:

 The term breakout describes the targeted loosening, removal, or separation of material from a solid composite such as concrete, masonry, or rock.
 In practice, the spectrum ranges from small-scale edge breakout to large-volume rock breakout in tunnel construction and special foundation engineering.
-For predictable results, the selection of suitable methods and tools is decisive — for example, the use of hydraulic rock and concrete splitters for low vibration levels rock and concrete removal or concrete pulverizer for selective deconstruction with a controlled fracture pattern.
+For predictable results, the selection of suitable methods and tools is decisive – for example, the use of hydraulic rock and concrete splitters for low vibration levels rock and concrete removal or concrete pulverizer for selective deconstruction with a controlled fracture pattern.
 The systems are powered by mobile hydraulic power units and are used in different application areas from concrete demolition to natural stone extraction.
+In all cases, precise planning, methodical sequencing, and compatible hydraulics are key to reproducible quality, reduced emissions, and safe operations.

-Definition: What is meant by breakout
+Definition: What is meant by breakout?

 Breakout is understood as the controlled extraction of material from a massive structural element or geological formation by mechanical, hydraulic, chemical, or thermal action.
 In concrete and reinforced concrete construction, this includes, among other things, concrete breakout at edges and openings, the exposure of reinforcement, and the partial dismantling of components.
 In rock and tunnel construction, rock breakout refers to producing muck along a planned breakout contour.
 The goal is a reproducible fracture pattern with minimal impairment of the remaining structure, low emissions, and high occupational safety.
+Where applicable, project-specific requirements from standards and approvals must be reflected in the method statement and verification documents.

 Breakout differs from purely separating processes such as sawing or drilling in that material is released from the bond by fracture.
 Depending on the objective, fracture is induced by hydraulic splitting (wedge/cylinder principle), gripping and crushing with shears, shear cutting, or combinations thereof.
 In practice, methods are combined: pre-drilling, splitting to relieve stresses, followed by biting with a concrete pulverizer or recutting of reinforcement.
-This makes it possible to deliberately control geometry, edge quality, and residual load-bearing capacity — from selective deconstruction in existing structures to large-area rock breakout in tunnel excavation.
+This makes it possible to deliberately control geometry, edge quality, and residual load-bearing capacity – from selective deconstruction in existing structures to large-area rock breakout in tunnel excavation.
+Clean interfaces to subsequent trades and controlled waste separation are further advantages of a coordinated approach.

 Methods of breakout and their suitability

-Hydraulic splitting with hydraulic splitter
+Hydraulic splitting with hydraulic splitters

 In splitting, rock-splitting cylinders use wedges to generate high, locally acting tensile stresses in the borehole, causing the material to crack in a controlled manner.
 Advantages are low vibration levels, low noise emission, and a well-controllable fracture pattern.
 This is ideal for concrete demolition in existing structures, rock breakout in sensitive environments, as well as for natural stone extraction with blocky, marketable formats.

-Concrete pulverizer for selective deconstruction
+Concrete pulverizers for selective deconstruction

 Combination shears and multi cutters